Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Proof of Theorem

 \section{Proof of Theorem~\ref{theo:rate_convergence}}

-In order to prove Theorem~\ref{theo:rate_convergence}, we need to demonstrate that the user rate gap $\DeltaR_i = R^{\star}_i(\alpha^{(1)})- R^{}_i(\balpha_M)$ vanishes, from what it directly follows that $\DeltaR = \sum_{i\in\Nb_K}\DeltaR_i$ will also vanish.
+In order to prove Theorem~\ref{theo:rate_convergence}, we need to demonstrate that the user rate gap $\DeltaR_i = R^{\star}_i(\alpha^{(1)})- R^{}_i(\balpha_M)$ vanishes, which directly yields that $\DeltaR = \sum_{i\in\Nb_K}\DeltaR_i$ will also vanish.
 The proof is divided in several steps: First, armed with Lemma~\ref{lem:uniform_quantizer} and Lemma~\ref{lem:outage}, we show that both \emph{power outage} and \emph{inconsistent precoding} events can be made negligible in terms of rate loss.
-Then, we prove that the rate gap vanishes also in the feasible consistent cases thanks to the fine accuracy of the CD-ZF scheme in these cases.
+Then, we prove that the rate gap also vanishes in the feasible consistent cases thanks to the fine precision of the CD-ZF scheme in these cases.
 We demonstrate this by showing that both the interference received and the total power received in the distributed setting converge to their counterparts of the centralized setting.